JaloliddinErkinovW/handwritten-digits-classification/README.md

 # handwritten-digits-classification
-This is a project done on classification handwritten digist by using deep learning
+This is a project done on classification handwritten digits by using deep learning